Catherine Baker

 Catherine Baker - Artist's Statement

-The element of drawing on paintings with graphite and charcoal and scratching through the surface is an influence from Roger Hilton.
+The element of drawing on paintings with graphite and charcoal and scratching through the surface was an influence initially from Roger Hilton.
 I also admire Agnes Martin's delicate use of pencil on her paintings.
-My own use of drawing is about revealing a working out of ideas - another thing going on in the making up of the image, although it may not be obvious what this working out signifies.
-There may also be a few words half-obscured.
+My own use of drawing is about revealing a working out of ideas ‐ another thing going on in the making up of the image, although it may not be obvious what this working out signifies.
+There may also be a few words half‐obscured.
 I want to get a sense of rawness and fragility by using drawing materials with the paint.

 Top